oliveirabalsa/music-downloader-robot/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run dev`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Into folder "Server" use that command to execute the server application

 ### `npm run build`